 Lecturer: Dr R.D.
+Mullins

-Mullins No. of lectures: 16 Suggested hours of supervisions: 4 Prerequisite course: Computer Design
+Prerequisite course: Computer Design

 This course examines the techniques and underlying principles that are used to design high-performance computers and processors.
 Particular emphasis is placed on understanding the trade-offs involved when making design decisions at the architectural level.
 A range of processor architectures are explored and contrasted.
 In each case we examine their merits and limitations and how ultimately the ability to scale performance is restricted.